anodejs/anodejs/docs/SIMPLE_SETUP.md

 Those are parameters you may need to change:
 * Instances - the number of instances (virtual machines).
 * Git.user - the name of buddy account you've created on github and bitbucket (should be the same name on both).
-* Git.password - the password of buddy account on github and bitbucket (should be the same password on both).
+* Git.password - the password of buddy account on github and bitbucket (should be the same password on both). __IMPORTANT__: The password should be URL encoded (e.g. '$' is '%24').
 * Bootstrap.Origin - the name of ANODE bootstrap repository to be used for the farm.
 It should be ANODE bootstrap repository from your anode organization.
 * Bootstrap.Branch - the branch of ANODE bootstrap repository be used for the farm.
 Leave it ```master```.
 * System.url - URL for your ANODE system repository.
 It should point to ANODE system repository in your github ANODE organization.